Are you thinking "mobile-first" in your SEO strategy? You should, and here's why.

 That’s why, in this post, I take a look at the most crucial SEO factors to improve mobile search visibility.

-Mobile SEO vs. Desktop SEO
+Mobile SEO vs. Desktop SEO: What's the Difference?

 In principle, mobile SEO isn’t that different from the desktop.
 Content, technical optimization, and links still determine how pages rank in mobile SERPs.